Skip to content

 Cooper s hawk

 Cooper’s Hawk is a medium-sized bird of prey native to North America.
-It belongs to the Accipiter genus, which are known for their agility and small size compared to other hawks.
+It belongs to the Accipiter genus, known as its agility small size compared to other hawks.

 They usually inhabit wooded areas, making them well-adapted hunters in dense environments.

-These raptors also possess powerful feet equipped with sharp talons used for catching food items on the ground and even out of midair.
+These raptors also possess powerful feet equipped with sharp talons to catch food items on the ground and even out of midair.

 KingdomAnimalia